-the summons must be served at least 20 days before the return Boys State the summons must be served at least five hot service the deputy sheriff should make return of service by form or effect: urs before the time fixed for appearance.
+the summons must be served at least 20 days before the return day, be Boys State the summons must be served at least five hours before service the deputy sheriff should make return of service by endorse form or effect: e the time fixed for appearance.
 After

-Received this writ on, 20 , at o'clock.
+Received this writ on, 20, at o'clock.

-Executed the within summons in Lewis County this day of,
+Executed the within summons in Lewis County this

 20, at o'clock,

 defendant, Carl Day, in person.

 JOHN CARR

 Deputy Sheriff

-The pleadings in a magistrate court may be oral or in entered by the magistrate in his docket.
-If in writing, they noted in his docket.
+The pleadings in a magistrate court may be oral or in writing entered by the magistrate in his docket.
+If in writing, they should be noted in his docket.
 The usual pleadings are:

-1. The complaint by the plaintiff, which should be a plant the cause of action. ain and direct statement of the facts constituting
+1. The complaint by the plaintiff, which should be a plain and of the cause of action. lirect statement of the facts constituting

-2. The answer by the defendant, which should be a constant of facts constituting a defense or a counterclaim.
-The following are forms for these pleadings: Amos Ball, Plaintiff, : Before -
+2. The answer by the defendant, which should be a denial of statement of facts constituting a defense or a counterclaim.
+The following are forms for these pleadings: the complaint or some part thereof, or

+Amos Ball, Plaintiff, : Before Job P

-: a Magistrate for
+Magistrate for

-VS. : Lewis County, The American
+ewis County, The American

-Legion Mountaineer
+egion Mountaineer

-Carl Day, Defendant : Boys State.
+Carl Day, Defendant : Bo bys State.

-COMPLAIN T
+COMPLAINT

-The plaintiff complains that the said defendant is inc
+The plaintiff complains that the said defendant is indebted to

-Dollars (\$250.00), with interest from the
+Dollars (\$250.00), with interest from the day of of, 20, on

-account of goods sold and delivered by plaintiff to the sa aid defendant, and at his request, for which the
+account of goods sold and delivered by plaintiff to the said defen plaintiff claims judgment for said amount with interest and costs. dant, and at his request, for which the

-plaintiff claims judgment for said amount with interest and
+plantum craims judgment for said amount with interest and costs.
 Amos Ball, Plaintiff

 Caption.
 Same as in complaint.

-ANGWED
+Amos Ban, Tramum

+caption.
+Same as in complaint.

 ANSWER

-The defendant for answer says that he does not owe the amount claimed by the plaintiff because on the day of, 20, defendant tendered to the plaintiff in payment one Ford automobile and plaintiff accepted same as payment in full of said account; wherefore, defendant claims judgment accordingly.
+The defendant for answer says that he does not owe the amount of

+day of, 20, defendant t

+Ford automobile and plaintiff accepted same as payment in full of said d account; wherefore, defendant claims

+judgment accordingly.
+Carl Dara Dafa a la m

 Carl Day, Defendant

-Or, if the defense is a counterclaim, the above form then continue in the manner following: "on the defendant, at the request of plaintiff, sold and delivered to (\$9.00) each, amounting in all to two hundred ninety-seven the defendant, with interest from the day of a counterclaim to the claim of the plaintiff, wherefore, defe day of, 20, the latter thirty-three (33) sheep at nine dollars dollars (\$297.00) which sum the plaintiff owes to, 20, and constitutes
+(Or, if the defense is a counterclaim, the above form down to and including the word "because" and then continue in the manner following: "on the day of, 20, defendant, at the request of plaintiff, sold and delivered to the latter thirty-three (33) sheep at nine dollars (\$9.00) each, amounting in all to two hundred ninety-seven dollars (\$297.00) which sum the plaintiff owes to the defendant, with interest from the day of, 20, and constitutes a counterclaim to the claim of the plaintiff, wherefore, defendant claims judgment accordingly.")